The regulation on service connection for claims involving ionizing radiation exposure requires:

 Requirement #3 – Manifestation of Disease Within Specified Time Period

-Proving exposure to ionizing radiation exposure and development of a disease is not enough get service connection for your claim.
+Proving exposure to ionizing radiation exposure and development of a disease is not enough to get service connection for your claim.
 You must also show that the disease began within a certain time period.
 The following time periods apply for claims involving exposure to ionizing radiation:

 • Bone cancer must become manifest within 30 years after exposure